 From 2004-2017, I served as the Summer Academy Director for the Chicago Eagles.
 In the Fall of 2020, we transitioned back to Charlotte, to serve in the MAI headquarters, primarily serving coaches and training coaches and leaders internationally.

 I have led high school and collegiate teams to more than 20 countries.
 I hold a National “C” Coaching License with the United States Soccer Federation (USSF), and have coached youth to collegiate level for the past 40 years.
 I am currently coaching boys U17.
-Married in 1985, Janice and I have four children – Lauren (married to Joe Meekins), Joshua, Lindsay (married to Jordan Langs) and Joe (married to Karolina); four grandsons – Levi, Grayson, Ezra, and Ellis; and four granddaughters, Everlee, Makayla, Livia, and Eleanor.
+Married in 1985, Janice and I have four children – Lauren (married to Joe Meekins), Joshua, Lindsay (married to Jordan Langs) and Joe (married to Karolina); five grandsons – Levi, Grayson, Ezra, Ellis and Oliver; and four granddaughters, Everlee, Makayla, Livia, and Eleanor.
 Janice is a registered nurse, and serves full time as a wife, mother and grandmother.

 How & why I became a MAI Missionary